mcgamma04/mcgamma04/README.md

 Software Engineer
 -----------------

-I am a hands-on, highly competent software engineer with more than 6 years of experience.
+I am a highly competent software engineer with more than 7 years of experience.
 A specialist in JAVASCRIPT, JAVA, and PHP

 * ✉️  You can contact me at [mcgamma04@gmail.com](mailto:mcgamma04@gmail.com)
-* 🤝  I'm open to collaborating on JavaScript, TypeScript,Java and PHP
+* 🤝  I'm open to collaborating on JavaScript, TypeScript,Java, and PHP

 ### Skills